The purest form of natural water is :

 Answer

-The importance of water cycle in nature are:
+The water cycle is important in nature because:

 - It helps in regulating the climate on the earth.